 As our Search Engine Optimization Marketing Team Lead, Davin is likely a big part of the reason that you found Smarty in the first place.
 He does an excellent job of helping Smarty appear right at the top of relevant searches.
 Davin has several years of experience in SEO including having developed a network of over 2,000 e-commerce sites for eLearning LLC and even developing over 100 hours of course content related to SEO.
 He's even developed, maintained, and sold e-commerce businesses that grossed over $1,000,000 in sales, while holding first page rankings for hundreds of phrases related to product niches.
 He's incredibly talented at what he does, and we're delighted to have him on our Smarty team.

-All posts by Davin Perkins - SEO Marketing Specialist
+All posts by Davin Perkins - SEO Marketing Team Lead